LukeZHar/T1A3-Terminal_application/README.md

 - 'test_flashcard.py':
     -  Contains tests for the 'Deck' and 'DeckManager' classes using pytest

+- 'check_python.py':
+    - Uses a command ('python' or 'python3') as an argument to check if its installed
+    - Prints the version if it was successful
+    - Handles exceptions if command is not found or other errors occur

 - 'decks.json'
     - A JSON file containing data for decks and flashcards